 On the minus side, the twist ending with its muscle motor response gag is silly.
 Early on, the pace occasionally flags and the scenes set around Susan Penhaligon’s private life are not very interesting.
 Among the otherwise bland performers, it is Robert Helpmann – who in one gloriously yecchh moment gets to eat his own laboratory frogs – whose cuddly waspish playing rises to the notable.
 Susan Penhaligon gives a dutiful and neurotic performance, which is effective enough for what the story requires of her.

-The poor Italian-made Patrick Still Lives (1980) was an unofficial sequel.
+The mind-bogglingly trashy Italian-made Patrick Still Lives (1980) was an unofficial sequel.
 Patrick (2013) was a remake starring Shari Vinson as the nurse and Charles Dance as the head doctor.
+Patrick is discussed in the documentary Not Quite Hollywood: The Wild, Untold Story of Ozploitation!
+(2008).

 Richard Franklin’s other films of genre interest are the psycho-thriller Roadgames (1981), his Hollywood debut with the stylish Psycho II (1983), the children’s spy film Cloak and Dagger (1984), the killer chimpanzee film Link (1986), the pilot for tv’s Beauty and the Beast (1987), FX2 (1991) and the psychological ghost story Visitors (2003).